osm-search/wikipedia-wikidata/README.md

 ## Summary

-This project creates an export of Wikipedia articles (title, latitude, longitude) and an calculated importance score (0..1) for each.
+This project creates an export of Wikipedia articles (title, wikidata id) and an calculated importance score (0..1) for each.
+If Wikipedia has redirects to titles then each redirect is also added.

 The score can be used to approximate how important a place name is relative to another by the same name.